kuszewski/iris-k3s/README.md

 Kubectl has two commands that are helpful for checking in on your Kubernetes infrastructure - `kubectl describe` and `kubectl logs`

 `kubectl describe` can be used to get detailed information about any Kubernetes resource.
 Along with basic information like what kind of object it is, at the bottom of the output you'll also see a list of events that have happened.
 This is especially useful when you want to see if downloading the container image was successful or you want to check in on the status of creating a disk volume.
-You can try this with `kubectl describe irisCkluster iris-demo-basic`
+You can try this with `kubectl describe irisCluster iris-demo-basic`

 `kubectl logs` is used to get the logs for any pod.
 For example `kubectl logs iris-demo-basic-data-0` will show you the IRIS logs for our basic demo cluster.